 - It is suggested to use a single input field wherever possible to rule out any possibility of a bad user experience.
 It often blooms out of multiple fields that make users switch between different modes and finally pushes them to leave the app instantly.

-- Another thing to be taken care of is the overuse of push notification, considered as a bad practice.
+- Another thing to be taken care of is the overuse of push notifications, considered a bad practice.
 This could be a prominent turn-off for the users and gives them a major reason to uninstall your app.

 - Consider future-proofing your app.
 Today, you might want to just fulfill the demands of your target audience.
 But you should also map that the application brings you the desired profit for further development.

-- The success of your app is also based on parameters like choosing a right and speedy database, that play an equally important role.
+- The success of your app is also based on parameters like choosing the right and speedy database, which play an equally important role.
 So always consider the following factors while choosing a database: Required size, Data structure, Speed and scalability, and Safety and security of data.